ja-kub/Eli-sushi/index.md

-## Welcome Jakub's page
+## Welcome to Jakub's page

-This site some day will be containing information about incoming game: Dungeon Cube (and other projects in the future).
+This site some day will be containing information about my portfolio.

 ### Markdown